dotnet/designs/accepted/2019/support-for-memory-limits.md

 ```

 * 48 core machine
-* cgroup has a 256MiB memory limit
+* cgroup has a 256MB memory limit
 * cgroup has 2 CPU/core limit
 * 192MB `GCHeapHardLimit`
-* Server GC will create 4 GC heaps, with 16 MiB reserved memory
+* Server GC will create 4 GC heaps, with 16 MB reserved memory
 * Only 2 cores can be used by the application